mitchell/selfpass/README.md

 platforms such as GCP and AWS.

 It is still currently in development.
-However, the server is already capable of serving a gRPC based API using mutual TLS encryption, backed by Redis and Docker.
+However, the server is already capable of serving a gRPC based API using mutual TLS encryption, backed by BoltDB.
 It is also capable of being deployed in a semi-automated fashion locally and to GCP thanks to Docker.

 **Server Roadmap**